Leaflet/Leaflet.label/README.md

 When you call ````bindLabel()```` you can pass in an options object.
 These options are:

- - noHide: doesn't attach event handler for showing/hiding the label on mouseover/out.
+ - **noHide**: doesn't attach event handler for showing/hiding the label on mouseover/out.
- - className: the css class to add to the label element
+ - **className**: the css class to add to the label element

 ##Positioning the label for custom icons